talham7391/estimation/README.md

 # estimation

-Estimation a trick taking card game meant to be played with 4 players.
+Estimation is a trick taking card game meant to be played with 4 players.
 This library was developed to facilitate gameplay between players on a server.

 ## Table of Contents